jaspector

 Nixon has a clearly documented general construction permit program.
 Permits are required for building permits, detached accessory building permits, trade permits, asphalt and concrete work, foundation work, fence permits, pools, solar panels, demolition, signs, HUD manufactured home permits, burn permits, and other permit categories.

-Typical processing time is 10 business days lead time for residential; 15 business days for commercial before requested start date.
+Building permit processing times in Nixon, TX typically run 10 business days lead time for residential; 15 business days for commercial before requested start date.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Nixon, TX.
 The following work is generally exempt: Repair or replace existing windows, doors, and similar items: No charge listed in the fee schedule.
 Note: No broader public exempt-work list found.
 Nixon publishes a fee schedule, not a comprehensive exemption list.
+When in doubt, confirm with the local building department before starting work.